 This module introduces students to key theories of adaptation studies and assesses them on their own creative adaptation practice in the form of screenplays and treatments, plus critical and reflective essays.
 Workshops will deliver various discourses on the history and development of literary and non-literary adaptations and interrogate the various relationships of differing media.
 Themes covered include adapting fairy tales and myth, experimental literature, postmodern adapting, and the art and craft of screenwriting for film and television.

 Watching Early Modern Drama: Spectatorship and Fandom

 On this module we will explore the role of the audience in the production of early modern dramatic meaning, both then and now.
 Beginning in the early modern period, we will explore the ways that early modern dramatists imagined and engaged their audiences and vice versa.
-In doing so, this module will enhance your understanding of theatre-going in this period.
-As we move into the second half of the module, we will utilise this knowledge and compare early modern spectatorship against the types of audience engagement that can be found in the contemporary moment.
+We will utilise this knowledge and compare early modern spectatorship against the types of audience engagement that can be found in the contemporary moment.
 The module will introduce the critical concept of fan theory and we will then work through a series of representative fan texts.